TrentSPalmer/attentionspanhistory/content/ideology-of-world-war-one.md

 ### War as an Ideology
-The Statesmen who pushed over the dominoes, may well have embraced the Glory or War, but that was an evolution; an effect but not a cause.
+The Statesmen who pushed over the dominoes, may well have embraced the Glory of War, but that was an evolution; an effect but not a cause.
 As of June 28,
 no one thought that the destruction of Europe would be therapeutic.